Contributing¶

 Formatting¶

-for formatting.
+We use ruff for formatting.
 You can run it locally with the following command:

 - This command will format all files in the current directory.
 You can also run

-on a single file or a subdirectory by specifying the path accordingly.
+ruffon a single file or a subdirectory by specifying the path accordingly.

-is Alt + Shift + F
+The default keyboard shortcut for formatting in VSCode is Alt + Shift + F.

 Testing¶

-for testing.
+We are using pytest for testing.
 You can run the tests locally with the following command:

-to measure the test coverage and are aiming for 100% coverage with a hard limit of 80%.
+tests/-directory.
+We use pytest-cov to measure the test coverage and are aiming for 100% coverage with a hard limit of 80%.
 Tests will fail if the coverage drops below 80%.

 Add tests